 Do photos surprise reality?

-Another way why photos make you look ugly is through comparison.
+Another way why photos make you look ugly is by comparison.
 Like we pointed out above, we’re used to seeing faces in real life that are moving in a fluid manner.
-Guess where do you see the most photos on a day to day basis?
-Billboards.
+Guess where you see the most photos on a day to day basis: billboards.
 Yup, those perfectly photoshopped faces.
-When you look at a photo, you’ll automatically compare it in your head with other photos you’ve seen, and most of these are of celebrities.
-Photos of extremely graphically altered celebrities.
+When you look at a photo, you’ll automatically compare it in your head with other photos you’ve seen, and most of these are of celebrities — photos of extremely graphically altered celebrities.
 It’s hard, but please stop comparing.

-The takeaway is that you probably don’t look that bad in your photos.
-It would really help if you’re less self-centered and judgmental of your own looks.
-As long as you refrain from making stupid poses while taking pictures, you’re halfway there from the perfect portrait.
+The takeaway is that you probably don’t look that bad in your photos, and you’re judging yourself too harshly.
+As long as you refrain from making stupid poses while taking pictures, you’re halfway to the perfect portrait.